traject/traject/README.md

 ```
     indexer.settings['mapping_error_handler] = lambda do |ctx, step, e|
-        warn "I got #{e} during #{step.inspect} but that is not going to
-        bother me one bit"
+        logger.warn("I got #{e} during #{step.inspect} but that is not going to bother me one bit")
         ctx.skip!
     end
 ```

 The example is of course a bit silly, but this will output a message to standard error and skip the current record instead of halting the entire process.
+Notice that the custom handler is invoked in a way that the indexer's logger, settings, etc. are in scope.

 ## The traject command Line